alvianzf/learn-to-code/README.md

 ![javascript](img/js-logo.png)

-understanding JavaScript it essential to a successful web developer.
+Understanding JavaScript it essential to a successful web developer.
 Most of the scripts witten nowadays, especially in **Front end** development are written mostly, if not entirely in JavaScript.
 That's why, a deep understanding of JavaScript is very important.
 JavaScript is light-weight, versatile, and quite easy to understand.

-for further reading, you can catch up to JavaScript [here](https://www.javascript.com/).
+For further reading, you can catch up to JavaScript [here](https://www.javascript.com/).

 #### Prequisites